The goal of every marketer is to make sure their brand is never forgotten.

 The ability to recall a brand name in relation to a product category depends on usage, brand loyalty, and other situational factors.
 If you think of toothpaste, you are more likely to recall the brand name you frequently use.

 For a customer, recognizing a brand is a key element for their purchase decision.
-Customer makes a purchase when they are familiar with the product category and a brand associated with the category.
+The customer makes a purchase when they are familiar with the product category and its associated brand.

 Brand recognition helps customers tell two brands apart.
 The customers should be able to remember your brand specifically when they think of a product category you offer.
 Or, they should be able to state the products/ product category when your brand is mentioned.